-A student who is a U.S. citizen or a permanent resident of the U.S., and who intends to stop taking courses for a period of time from the program in which he or she is enrolled may request a Leave of Absence (LOA) for medical, family, financial, and/or other personal issues.
+A student in good academic standing who is a U.S. citizen or a permanent resident of the U.S., and who intends to stop taking courses for a period of time, may request a Leave of Absence (LOA).
 Immigration laws do not permit international students without permanent residency to apply for LOA status.
-A shortage of available courses is also insufficient reason for an LOA.
-(See "Maintaining Continuous Matriculation" in the graduate catalog.)
-LOA requests must be made in advance of leaving the university.

 To initiate an LOA, students must apply through the Registrar's Office before the course withdrawal deadline of the affected semester.
 After the course withdrawal deadline, students with compelling and verifiable reasons (for example, medical, family, and/or financial issues) may obtain an LOA or withdraw from the university with permission of the appropriate dean, resulting in WD grades for courses in progress.
 Not obtaining such permission can result in the assignment of failing grades ("F") in all unfinished courses.

 The length of time permitted for the LOA may not exceed three consecutive academic semesters (excluding summer).
 If a student is granted an LOA during a semester, that semester will count as one of the three consecutive semesters.
 Students should be advised that financial aid will be recalculated if the student takes a leave of absence prior to completing 60% of the semester.
 See the Financial Aid section of this catalog for details.